-If granted a Reiss-Davis scholarship, student must adhere to the following conditions:
+If granted a Reiss-Davis scholarship, students must adhere to the following conditions:

-- Student must notify the Registrar's Office via email (Registrar@reissdavis.edu) if enrollment plans change.
-A change of status in enrollment may result in any award being reduced or cancelled for the term of enrollment and any subsequent terms. - Awards cannot be transferred to another term if unused. - Student must maintain a 3.5 GPA, both cumulative and quarterly. - Student must be enrolled full time in at least 8 units of course work. - Maintain excellent attendance as defined in the 2021/2022 Student Catalog and Handbook. - If needed, take no more than two (2) Incompletes during the academic year. - Maintain a zero tuition balance every quarter term. - The award amount shall remain confidential for all parties.
+- Students must notify the Registrar's Office via email (Registrar@reissdavis.edu) if enrollment plans change.
+A change of status in enrollment may result in any award being reduced or cancelled for the term of enrollment and any subsequent terms. - Awards cannot be transferred to another term if unused. - Students must maintain a cumulative 3.5 GPA. - Students must be enrolled full time in at least 8 units of coursework (unless transfer credits are awarded). - Maintain excellent attendance as defined in the 2022/2023 Student Catalog and Handbook. - If needed, take no more than two (2) incompletes during the academic year. - Maintain a zero tuition balance every quarter term. - The award amount shall remain confidential for all parties.

-Failure to meet these conditions may result in the cancellation of the scholarship, even if funds have already been allocated to the student's account.
-This award will not be renewed automatically, and the student will need to re-apply for the subsequent academic year.
+Failure to meet these conditions may result in the cancellation of the scholarship, even if funds have already been allocated to the student account.
+This award will not be renewed automatically, and the application must be submitted to re-apply for subsequent academic years as a full-time student.
+In the event a student withdraws from the school, the scholarship funds will be awarded on a prorated basis depending on the withdrawal date.
+If more than two incompletes are taken during the academic year, the scholarship will be withdrawn for the remainder of the year.
 Applications for the next award cycle will be available on the Tuition and Financial Assistance website beginning in March of the next year.